SamBroomy/SamBroomy/README.md

 ## About

 I'm a machine learning engineer with a strong data science background (4 years professional ML, 7+ years Python).
 I enjoy writing Rust.
-I've built several Rust projects focused on understanding and building diffret types systems, from p2p blockchains to ML models trained in python and served in rust.
+I've built several Rust projects focused on understanding and building different types of systems, from p2p blockchains to ML models trained in python and served in rust.

 ## Highlights